Chickery's Travels

 Tire Pressure Monitoring System

-The most important piece of safety equipment you can buy is a tire pressure monitoring system, or TPMS.
-It consists of a series of sensors system that screw onto each tire’s valve stem to monitor tire air pressure and temperature.
+The most important piece of safety equipment you can buy is a tire pressure monitoring system or TPMS.
+It consists of a series of sensors systems that screw onto each tire’s valve stem to monitor tire air pressure and temperature.
 We have the sensors installed on the Fifth Wheel and truck tires.
 The TPMS alerts the driver if a tire gets too hot or has pressure outside the desired range (too high or too low).
 This gives you time to pull over safely before a blowout occurs.
 We personally recommend the TST 507.

-Those are the basics, but see our list of 17 essential items that every RVer needs for more recommendations.
+Those are the basics, but see our list of essential items that every RVer needs for more recommendations.

 RV Modifications & Renovations